solidfire/solidfire-cli/README.md

 Description:

-ListActivePairedVolumes is used to list all of the active volumes paired with a volume.Volumes listed in the return for this method include volumes with active and pending pairings.
+ListActivePairedVolumes is used to list all of the active volumes paired with a volume.
+Volumes listed in the return for this method include volumes with active and pending pairings.

 Options: